Cracking in Conformal Coating

 How to Prevent Conformal Coating Cracking

-- Allow RT drying — adequate flash-off to remove solvent before heat cure.
+- Allow adequate flash-off before heat cure.

 Troubleshooting & Diagnosis

-- Thickness verification — coupon and feature checks to find over-build zones.
+- Thickness verification — coupons and features.

-Training on Conformal Coating Defects & More
+Training on Conformal Coating Defects

-SCH offers conformal coating training that goes beyond theory—recognising and preventing cracking, delamination, de-wetting, orange peel, pinholes, bubbles, foam, and wicking.
+SCH offers conformal coating training that goes beyond theory—recognising and preventing cracking, delamination, de-wetting, orange peel, pinholes/bubbles/foam, and wicking.
 We cover process analysis, troubleshooting, materials, and application methods.

 Industry Standards We Work To